 The Master of Arts in Counseling Psychology prepares students having an interest in the mental health professions with a firm foundation of psychological theory, research, spiritual formation, and preparation as practitioners.
 It prepares students for the challenges of the mental health profession by applying current psychological theory integrated with biblical principles throughout the curriculum.
 Instructors are scholars and practitioners, offering both academic and practical guidance.
 Built on a cohort model, the program facilitates long-term relationships, supportive growth, and guided professional development.
-The program is carefully designed to meet California state requirements for the Marriage and Family Therapy (MFT) and the Licensed Professional Counselor (LPCC) licenses.
+The M.A. in Counseling Psychology program is carefully designed to meet California state qualifying degree requirements for licensure as a Marriage and Family Therapist (LMFT) and Professional Clinical Counselor (LPCC).